 The causes of SI can be similar to primary infertility (PI), which is the inability to conceive for the first time, having tried for more than a year.

-Anyone who has suffered through primary infertility knows the pain and uncertainty of not being able to conceive, but secondary infertility brings a pain of its own.
+Anyone who has suffered through primary infertility knows the pain and uncertainty of not conceiving, but secondary infertility brings the pain of its own.
 Kennedy says the stress is compounded by already caring for one child and getting comments about siblings.

 Kennedy explains one major misconception when it comes to secondary infertility.
 "If you have had a pregnancy, irrespective of how that turns out, be it a miscarriage, or a healthy child, that means you do not have primary subfertility any more.
 People often don't realise that.

-“However, having a child ticks certain boxes; you can say certain things about that person.
-They have an ability to conceive, they have an ability to carry a baby to term and to deliver that child.
+"However, having a child ticks certain boxes; you can say certain things about that person.
+They have an ability to conceive; they have the ability to carry a baby to term and to deliver that child.
 It rules out genetic conditions that will stop you from ever having a child.